e0958902/tp/docs/team/songxuan.md

 - Issue #27, #55: Read and Write medication-related data to JSON file
 - Issue #48: Read and wrote daily medication related data to txt file
 - Issue #41: Introduce MediTracker Logger for logging
+- Issue #96: Introduce save to and load from custom location

 ### Developer Guide Contributions